Mali Wu: Early career

-Wu completed her college degree in German Language and Culture at Tamkang University in 1979.
-She moved to Vienna, Austria, in the early 1980s and then moved to Germany to study sculptures at the Arts Academy of the City of Düsseldorf with Günther Uecker.
-After graduating in 1985, she went back to Taiwan, where a martial law lift triggered significant socio-political and economic changes.
-As society swiftly shifted focus, Wu took a strong interest in the emerging social, political and historical hierarchies.
+Wu completed her undergraduate degree in German language and literature at Tamkang University in 1979.
+She enrolled at the School of Applied Arts in Vienna, Austria in 1980, but transferred to the Kunstakademie Düsseldorf in Germany, where she studied sculpture under Günther Uecker and Klaus Rinke from 1982 to 1986.
+After graduating, Wu returned to Taiwan, where the lifting of martial law triggered significant socio-political and economic changes.
+As society swiftly shifted focus, she took a strong interest in the emerging social, political and historical hierarchies.

 1995-1999

-In 1995 she had a group exhibition Balanceakte in the Ifa-Galerie Bonn of the Instituts für Auslandsbeziehungen.
-In the same year she was represented at the 46th Venice Biennale (Palazzo delle Prigioni) with the installation The Library.
-In this work, she shredded literary classics and then placed the shredded material into acrylic boxes labeled with the original book title.
+In 1995, Wu took part in a group exhibition Balanceakte in the Ifa-Galerie Bonn of the Instituts für Auslandsbeziehungen.
+In the same year she represented Taiwan at the 46th Venice Biennale (Palazzo delle Prigioni) with the installation Library (1995).
+In this work, she shredded Chinese and Western literary classics and then placed the shredded material into acrylic boxes labeled with the original book title.

 In 1997 she presented the exhibition Segmentation/Multiplication: Three Taiwanese Artists, with Marvin Minto FANG (范姜明道), TSONG Pu(莊普).
-After interviewing female textile workers, Wu was inspired to create Stories of Women from Hisin-Chuang (1997), where she wove the textile workers stories into a piece of cloth and installed it on a wall, hoping to reflect “how these women narrated their own lives”.
+After interviewing female textile workers, Wu was inspired to create Stories of Women from Hsinchuang (1997), where she wove the textile workers stories into a piece of cloth and installed it on a wall, hoping to reflect "how these women narrated their own lives."
 Also in 1997, Wu made Epitaph, a commemoration of the 50th anniversary of the 228 incident.

-In 1998 she was represented in the Bonn Woman's Museum in the exhibition "Half the sky" with the video work Histories of Woman by Hsing-Chang.
+In 1998 she was represented in the Bonn Women's Museum in the exhibition Half the sky with the video work Stories of Women from Hsinchuang.
 Also in 1998, Wu created Formosa Club, inspired by both the debates on licensed prostitution in Taiwan and the broader question of the relationship between women and the economy.
-It was exhibited in the Taipei Fine Art Museum for the 1998 Taipei Biennial.
+It was exhibited in the Taipei Fine Arts Museum for the 1998 Taipei Biennial.
 Another notable work from this period is Birds Slide over the Sky (1998) which is about the displacement of Taiwanese men after World War II.
 One element of the work is a photograph of a now non-existent village Kuomingtang which relied on the military.
 A small mirror was placed opposite to the photograph, on it were the stories of different men.

 From 1998-1999 Wu’s work was displayed at MoMA PS1 as a part of the exhibition Inside Out: New Chinese Art.